Warm Up Your Body

 - Laterals

-with your toe still pointed foward.
-Rock back from right to left,
+toe still pointed foward.
+Rock back from right to

-again extending as far as possible.
-This is a *very slow*, gentle
+left, again extending as far as possible.
+This is a

 - Lifts

-10 reps to start.
-If you have a barre or your balance is good, do
+to start.
+If you have a barre or your balance is

-The normal stretching out exercises for the calf and arch will probably
+stretching out exercises for the calf and arch will

 - Legs